 Steven has been singing in choral, a cappella and other performing groups since he was in middle school.
 He recently earned a music therapy degree from Marylhurst University.
 He has vocal music degree from Drake University, where he co-directed, performed in and arranged for the men’s a cappella quintet, Captain Geech and the Shrimp Shack Shooters.
 He was also part of Drake’s concert and chamber choir, and he has sung with the Heartsong Carolers in Portland.
 He currently sings and plays piano in his band, Andrew’s Ave. and performs often as part of Flyover States.
 Steven also released a solo EP early in 2016.
 He has been teaching with PDX Vox since fall 2011.

-Intern for the Wednesday group
+Co-Instructor for the Monday Southeast group

 Chloé grew up in Northern California and graduated from Whitman College in May of 2018 with a BA in Anthropology and a minor in Film and Media Studies.
 As a child, she learned to play the recorder, violin, and saxophone, then discovered her love of singing as a teenager.
 This led her to singing with others, learning guitar to accompany herself, and writing original songs.
 While at Whitman, Chloé co-directed and arranged for the female a cappella group Sirens of Swank and found how a cappella merges the magic of group singing with important lessons of team work, trust and friendship.
 Chloé currently works as a nanny during the day and performs as part of the acoustic trio Pacific.